 The cimetière du Sud in Paris, more commonly known as “Cimetière du Montparnasse”, is not only a cemetery but also one of the capital’s biggest green spaces.
-Slightly less famous than the renowned Père Lachaise cemetery, the necropolis covers an impressives 18,72 hectares with over 1 244 trees of 40 different species.
-The Paris municipality is committed to preserving its unique vegetation and has decided to stop using any pesticides there.
+Slightly less famous than the renound Père Lachaise cemetery, the necropolis covers an impressive 18,72 hectares with over 1 244 trees of 40 different species.
+The Paris municipality is committed to preserving its unique vegetation and has stopped using any pesticides there.

-As someone who practices law for a living, I was amused to see the cemetery get a special feature in a recent decision of the Conseil d’Etat (Council of State).
-Our highest administrative court ruled that the State could declare Constantin Brâncusi’s statue “The Kiss” – which adorns Tatiani Rachewskaia’s tomb in the cemetery – a historical monument, thereby preventing her family from removing and selling the Romanian sculptor’s masterpiece.
+As someone who practices law for a living, I was amused to see that the cemetery once got a special feature in a decision of the Conseil d’Etat (Council of State).
+Our highest administrative court ruled therein that Constantin Brâncusi’s statue “The Kiss” – which adorns Tatiani Rachewskaia’s tomb in the cemetery – satisfied the criteria to be declared a historical monument.
+This status thus prevents her family from removing and selling the Romanian sculptor’s masterpiece.